 In the beginning, the desert offered only its blank palette.
 There is no record of a distinct school of painting in Shekhavati before the frescoes.
 History took up this colourless page and, through a series of interactions, made Shekhavati blossom with frescoes.
 But then, after a short span of some two hundred years, the art was lost and history passed by – a silent, unparticipating spectator.

-The Shekhavati frescoes were influenced by the Jaipur and Mughal schools of painting, which in turn had been inspired by Persian art.
-A study of the art styles and forms of the desert States and the royal Mughal court at Delhi and Agra reveals a series of exchanges.
+If you look at the history of Shekhawati Frescoes, it was massively influenced by the Jaipuri and Mughal schools of painting, which in turn had been inspired by Persian art.
+A study of the art styles and forms of the desert states and the royal Mughal court in Delhi and Agra reveals a series of exchanges.
 The initiation of the Mughal studio in Delhi probably took place in the reign of Humayun, after he returned from the Safavid court in Persia, bringing with him Persian master painters, illuminators and bookbinders.
-Under his successor, Akbar, Hindu painters were recruited from all over India, mingling the many traditions in the royal ateliers.
-As the strength and influence of the Mughal court grew, more leading craftsmen brought Indian architectural traditions into Mughal building practices and in particular Rajput styles into Mughal painting.
+Under his successor, Akbar, Hindu painters were recruited from all over India, mingling with the many traditions in the royal ateliers.
+As the strength and influence of the Mughal court grew, more leading craftsmen brought Indian architectural traditions into Mughal building practices, and in particular, Rajput styles into Mughal painting.

 Akbar’s marriage in 1562 to Harka Bai of Jaipur brought Rajput blood into the dynasty itself, to forge an even stronger link.
 Akbar’s Fatehpur Sikri, a far cry from the Muslim concepts of order and symmetry, is a fine example of the coming together of the two styles.
 Flouting the Muslim tradition which precludes the depiction of life (as outlined in the Hadith, a compilation of the sayings of the Prophet).
 Jodha Bai’s private apartments at Fatehpur Sikri were apparently painted with frescoes containing figures, of which little remains now.
 Also, Akbar’s hunting lodge at Bairat, in Alwar District, is ornately painted with human figures, birds, animals and even Hindu deities and mythological representations.
 It was Akbar who understood better than anyone else that if the interaction were to work it would have to be generously reciprocal.
 If he were to harness the skills of his Hindu subjects (which formed the majority), he could not forbid the spontaneous outflow of their imagery and reference symbols.
 (Only a liberal, enlightened Muslim monarch could have commissioned the Ramayana and Mahabharata in Persian.)
 In his far-sighted recognition of this fact lay the magnetism which drew anyone of significance to his court.

-Later, Sawai Jai Singh’s newly founded city of Jaipur welcomed the few artists, craftsmen, poets, writers, musicians and law givers who had remained in the hope of seeing better days at Delhi but were now fleeing the weakened Mughal court of Mohammad Shah.
-Although Shekhavati had by this time been enveloped once more into the folds of Jaipur, it was nevertheless away from the luxuries and patronage of the court.
-Years of comparative peace, prosperity and security in Shekhavati gave birth to its own patrons – the traders who built elaborate painted havelis with the enormous wealth they had accumulated along the trade routes and at the ports.
-The frescoes sprang up through a patronage peculiar to itself: much money had been generated by these desert people, and for sentimental reasons they wished to spend it on their home towns.
+Later, Sawai Jai Singh’s newly founded city of Jaipur welcomed the few artists, craftsmen, poets, writers, musicians and lawgivers who had remained in the hope of seeing better days at Delhi but were now fleeing the weakened Mughal court of Mohammad Shah.
+Although Shekhavati had been enveloped once more into the folds of Jaipur, it was nevertheless away from the luxuries and patronage of the court.
+Years of comparative peace, prosperity and security in Shekhavati gave birth to its own patrons – the traders who built elaborately painted havelis with the enormous wealth they had accumulated along the trade routes and at the ports.
+The frescoes sprang up through patronage peculiar to itself: much money had been generated by these desert people, and for sentimental reasons, they wished to spend it on their hometowns.
 This naturally also brought them social prestige.